 Our program has several notable features.

 1. We have a good mixture of pure and applied math courses, with strengths in analysis, numerical analysis, discrete math and geometry, modeling and optimization, and DEs/PDEs.
 A student's program can vary from a broad overview of many areas of mathematics to an in-depth study of a particular area of interest via a faculty-directed project and/or thesis.
 Every student is required to complete such a project.

-2. Since there is no Ph.D. program, much attention is focussed on students in the Masters program.
+2. Since there is no Ph.D. program, much attention is focused on students in the Masters program.
 Classes are small, hence there is a great deal of individual attention for students and opportunity for a significant amount of interaction between faculty and students.
 The result is an atmosphere which is friendly and cooperative, rather than intimidating.

 3. Students are required to take a qualifying exam covering calculus, linear algebra and differential equations.
 A comprehensive knowledge of these topics is essential for teaching at a community college or for future work in mathematics.

 4. The duties of a TA are to teach one section (typically 5 classroom hours and at most 15 additional preparation or grading hours per week) of an elementary mathematics course below the level of calculus, under the supervision of a faculty member, during every quarter of support.
 New TAs are required to participate in a training program, offered prior to and during the Fall quarter, designed to assist them to be successful teachers.
 TA teaching is coordinated by a faculty member who prepares the syllabus, coordinates examinations and grading, and provides instructional and administrative support.
 TA classes are regularly visited by faculty who provide teaching support and quality control.
 This provides excellent training and experience for future teaching opportunities.